30 Days in the Hole

 "30 Days in the Hole" is a song by English rock band Humble Pie.
 Released in late 1972, it was composed by the band's guitarist/singer Steve Marriott for the group's fifth album Smokin' (1972).
-The song received minor airplay at the time but failed to chart.
-However, it gained a following on album oriented rock (AOR) and classic rock radio formats and consequently it remains one of Humble Pie's best known songs.
+The song received minor airplay at the time and failed to chart.
+However, it gained a following on album oriented rock (AOR) and classic rock radio formats, and consequently remains one of Humble Pie's best-known songs.

 The B-side on its US release was "Sweet Peace and Time", while everywhere else the B-side featured "C'mon Everybody" and "Road Runner".

 The song, a Steve Marriott composition, bemoans being arrested for possession of small quantities of illegal drugs, including cocaine; Durban poison, a potent strain of marijuana; and Red Lebanese and Black Nepalese, two types of hashish.
 "New Castle Brown" is often mistaken as a reference to Newcastle Brown Ale but actually refers to heroin also known as "Brown" or "Smack".

-Pie guitarist Clem Clempson has said it is one of the tracks he would most like his career to be remembered by.
-But the predominant group personality shown through by the song is Marriott's; so much so that when years later Clempson was asked about efforts to reform the group without Marriott, he simply declaimed, "It's a waste of time."
+Guitarist Clem Clempson has said it is one of the tracks for which he would most like to be remembered.
+But the predominant group personality shown through by the song is Marriott's; so much so that, years later, Clempson was asked about efforts to reform the group without Marriott and said "It's a waste of time."